jquery/contribute.jquery.org/pages/web-sites.md

 You'll note that it is possible to make content changes without setting up a local WordPress instance.
-You won't be able to preview your changes as they'll appear on the site, and you won't be able to run `grunt deploy`, which means you can't be 100% sure that the content will build successfuly.
+You won't be able to preview your changes as they'll appear on the site, and you won't be able to run `grunt deploy`, which means you can't be 100% sure that the content will build successfully.
 We will accept pull requests on content from users who haven't had a chance to test locally, but encourage anyone who's planning to contribute regularly to get configured for deploying and testing locally.